-Due to the nature of the study - a small number of participants and uncontrolled realworld workplace environments - we opted for conducting a qualitative analysis of the recorded interactions rather than attempt to capture quantitative aspects of the collaborations.
-We present a series of excerpts from the video transcripts to highlight the impact of the cross-modal tool on the collaborations and use these example to outline a set of design recommendations.
-Since the constructed diagrams were the property of the organisations that we worked with, we deliberately edited out some content and/or concealed it on the transcripts due to the sensitive nature of the information they contain.
+Due to the nature of the study - a small number of participants and uncontrolled workplace environments - we opted for conducting a qualitative analysis of the recorded interactions rather than attempt to capture quantitative aspects of the collaborations.
+We also focus on aspects of the cross-modal collaborative interaction rather than on the multimodal representation of diagrams.
+In the following, we present a series of excerpts from the video transcripts to highlight the impact of using audio-haptic displays within the context of cross-modal collaboration and use these example to outline a set of preliminary design recommendations.

-6.1 Exploring and Discussing Diagram Content
+5.1.
+Extract 1: Exploring and Discussing Diagram Content

-In the excerpt shown in Table 1, the pair are editing an itinerary on a transport map.
-The excerpt starts off with the visually impaired user (VI) locating and deleting a node from the diagram while the sighted user (S) edits the label of another node.
+In the excerpt shown in Table 1, the pair are editing an itinerary on a transportation map.
+The excerpt starts off with the visuallyimpaired user (VI) locating and deleting a node from the diagram while the sighted user (S) edits the label of another node.
 As soon as the node is deleted, S interrupts VI to inform them about the visible changes that resulted from their action: "you didn't just delete the node[..]".
 Here the VI user was not aware that deleting a node caused the automatic deletion of the links that were coming in and out of it.
 The VI user responds with an exclamatory "yeah?" while manipulating the haptic device in an attempt to explore the parts of the diagram where the declared changes are said to have occurred.
-Meanwhile S continues to reason about the outcome of their partner's action: "we can recreate the ... part of it needed to be deleted anyway" while the VI user switches to the audio view to check the diagram, correctly deducing the status of its nodes: "so it only deleted one node...".
+Meanwhile S continues to reason about the outcome of their partner's action: "we can recreate the .. part of it needed to be deleted anyway" while the VI user switches to the audio view to check the diagram, correctly deducing the status of its nodes: "so it only deleted one node ...".